ericvera/betterbe/README.md

   urgent: boolean({ required: false }),
 })

-// This is not expected to throw validateMessage.validate({
+// This is not expected to throw (valid input) validateMessage.validate({
   from: { uid: '1234567890' },
   message: 'Hello, World!',